glpi-project/docdev/source/plugins/hooks.rst

 ``secured_configs``
    .. versionadded:: 9.4.6

-   An array of configuration entries that are stored using GLPI crypting methods.
+   An array of configuration entries that are stored using GLPI encrypting methods.
    This allows plugins to add some entries to the ``glpi:security:changekey`` command.

    .. warning::